Q: When is the last point at which an incomplete grade can be resolved by the student?

 A: Possibly.
 The instructor must be willing to provide an extension.
 However, if the instructor does not agree to extend the timeline, it is unlikely anyone else would supersede that decision.
 If the instructor is willing to extend the timeline, the student can get a copy of the OSU Petition for Approval and fill in the Incomplete section for the extension.
 This document can be obtained at the Office of the Registrar.
 It will require the signature of the instructor who taught the course, the Department Chair for the course, and potentially the approval of the Academic Requirements Committee to gain approval of the extension.

-Who can the student talk with if there are specific questions regarding the changes to Academic Regulation 17?
+Q: Who can the student talk to for specific questions regarding the changes to Academic Regulation 17?